sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 ### D-separation

-in previous sections we used conditional dependencies. but in big graph, find dependencies with algebraic methods is so difficult and complex. in this section we present an algorithm called D-separation to find different conditional dependencies.
+In previous sections we used conditional dependencies.
+But in a big graph, finding dependencies with algebraic methods is so difficult and complex.
+In this section we present an algorithm called D-separation to find different conditional dependencies.

-outline:
+Outline:

-in this method, first we check conditional dependency for triples (3 nodes that connected) and specify several rules to find dependencies in triples. then we use these rules to find conditional dependencies in general cases that have big graph. in another word, in big graphs we find triples and apply some processing on these sub-graphs. in the following, we will examine the different situations for triples:
+In this method, first we check conditional dependency for triples (3 nodes that connected) and specify several rules to find dependencies in triples. then we use these rules to find conditional dependencies in general cases that have big graph. in another word, in big graphs we find triples and apply some processing on these sub-graphs. in the following, we will examine the different situations for triples:

 #### Causal Chain